PTR & ATOL Regulations

 You must also hold an ATOL for some Flight-only sales.
 For example, if you are not an IATA member or you do not have an agency agreement in place with an airline or ATOL holder and cannot issue a valid flight ticket immediately once you have received payment.

 However, we can also help you with this.
-The CAA has approved the Travel Vault as a Franchise holder meaning that our members can be granted an ATOL on the basis of membership of our scheme, without the need for bonding.
+The CAA has approved the Travel Vault as a Franchise holder meaning that you can be granted an ATOL on the basis of our Financial Failure Insurance, without the need for bonding.
 These ATOLs are full ATOLs and offer your customers the same protection as if you had applied to the CAA directly.

-The Travel Vault complies fully with the PTR and ATOL Regulations in financially protecting our member’s customers.
-We offer a simple solution enabling our members to meet their legal obligations for both air and non-air holidays under one single scheme.
+The Travel Vault complies fully with the PTR and ATOL Regulations in financially protecting your customers.
+We offer a simple solution enabling you to meet your legal obligations for both air and non-air holidays under one single scheme.

 Find out more here.